zachkrall/artloop/README.md

 ## experience

-✨hopefully✨ you'll be able to find art loop on D12 at Parsons School of Design.
+✨hopefully✨ you'll be able to find artloop on D12 at Parsons School of Design.

 ## participate